JsonRwson/Lunar-Lander/README.md

 # Lunar-Lander
-A simplified Implementation of the classic Lunar Lander arcade game in c using the ncurses library
+A simplified implementation of the classic Lunar Lander arcade game in c using the ncurses library